 Facebook collects tons of useful data about your Pages and organizes it in one place.
-You can access it by visiting the Business Manager section.
+You can access it by visiting the Facebook Business Suite.

-On the following page, Facebook will give you valuable insights into both your ad accounts and the business Page itself.
+On that page, Facebook provides valuable insights into both your ad accounts and the business Page itself.